pg-support/supt-km/docs/4. Processes/b. Shipping & Delivery/Delivery-induced Damage - Check Basecamp for updates.md

 4. Once uploaded, proceed with the [[DOA (US) - Check Basecamp for updates]]  [[DOA (Non-US)]] process (return & replacement)

-5. Once the case is settled, report to the logistics team via [[Daily Catch-Up (JIRA)]] by submitting a ticket request in Logistics-Support (LS) accordingly.
+5. Once the case is settled, report to the logistics team via [[Daily Catch-Up (JIRA) - Check Basecamp for updates]] by submitting a ticket request in Logistics-Support (LS) accordingly.
 6. Once the case is reported, the ticket can be closed.